 - The rubber hose connecting the dishwasher and disposal (comes out the side of the disposal)

-- The sink flange (where the bottom of the sink drain and top of disposal connect)
+- The sink flange (where the bottom of the sink drain and the top of the disposal connect)

 - The drain pipe (another pipe, usually made of plastic or metal that drains all the water to the sewer)